 Academic Integrity is scholarship based on honesty, trust, respect, responsibility, fairness, and courage.
-Barton Community College pledges to uphold these core values of integrity in all aspects of teaching and learning.
-Students are the authors of submitted work and shall give credit to outside sources and other's work or ideas.
+Barton Community College pledges to uphold these core values of integrity in all aspects of instruction.
+Students will be the original authors of submitted work and properly acknowledge outside sources, and another's work or ideas.
+These core values are integral parts of academic success that directly translate to expectations and values in students' future careers. https://docs.bartonccc.edu/procedures/2502-academicintegrity.pdf.